 We have semi-improved pasture, gorse and upland scrub, waterlogged grassland, several small streams and three areas of wonderful ancient woodland.
 You can read more about what make ancient woodland so precious here.
 This includes many veteran trees, which are recorded on the Woodland Trust Ancient Tree Inventory.
 We also have a small historic stone barn which is currently in need of repairs to its roof, although the resident barn owl doesn’t seem to mind!
 Old maps show a fort on the highest part of the land, and it is rumoured that this may date from the Iron-age.

 We have planted 9,000 trees at Bank Woods, with support from The Woodland Trust and The Forestry Commission.
 The main areas of planting are along our boundaries, and between our ancient woodlands.
 We have also undertaken the restoration of a wildflower hay meadow, which is getting better every year.
 You can sponsor it here.
-We have created some ‘leaky dams’ to create new habitat.
+We have created some ‘leaky dams’ to create new habitat and reduce flooding downstream.
 We have 40 bird boxes in our ancient woodland, and incorporated into our new barn.
 You can dedicate them here.

-The thousands of trees we have planted at Bank Woods are available for dedications or sponsorships.
+Many of the thousands of trees we have planted at Bank Woods have been allocated as dedications or sponsorships by individuals or businesses.
 Many of them have been planted as part of our popular carbon offsetting schemes, described here.
-Some have been sponsored by our partners; more details here.

 In September 2019, we acquired a further 44 acres adjoining Bank Woods – this land is known as Dowgill Grange.
 This land is being managed entirely for nature.
 We have planted thousands of trees and shrubs here.

 If you would like to spend some time in wonderful Nidderdale, surrounded by our nature reserves, you could stay at Heather Lea, our luxury eco-friendly self catering holiday cottage.
 It sleeps 8, and has fabulous views across Nidderdale.